 Everyone's story is important.
-The story of Red Deer Lake United Church is one of various faith communities coming together over the years to learn and practice what it means to be human as we understand it from Jesus.
+The story of Red Deer Lake United Church is one of various faith communities coming together over the years to learn and practice what it means to be human and find in Jesus a new way of being alive in the world.
 The result is a special blend of old and new, traditional and contemporary, rural and urban, and a variety of thoughts on Christian faith and spirituality.

 The story begins in the late 1800s.
 Red Deer Lake Church (named after the lake once occupying the area) started as a mission church with people traveling by horseback to meet in homes for worship and fellowship.
 In 1909, the chapel was opened, becoming the centre of the community and sometimes even a school house.

-To make room for the 22x highway for the Olympics, the chapel was moved to it's current site and has been growing ever since.
-In 2004, a beautiful new sanctuary, and a bright, spacious, lower hall, with space for many programs and events, were both opened.
+To make room for the 22X highway for the Olympics, the chapel was moved to its current site and the church has been growing ever since.
+In 2004, a beautiful new sanctuary – and a bright, spacious, lower hall, with space for many programs and events – was opened.

 In 1990, the Midlands United Church building was completed on the south ridge of beautiful Fish Creek Provincial Park.
 A very special feature of the new facility was the stain glass windows designed and created by David Boone.
 The church developed into an energetic and nurturing community.
 Change happened, and they again looked at moving.

 After many months of planning, on January 1, 2008 the two churches amalgamated to become Red Deer Lake United Church within the Calgary Presbytery.